C4rb0n6/utopia/README.md

 # Utopia Discord Bot

-**Utopia is a Discord bot powered by GPT-4 Turbo, featuring slash commands, various personas, code interpreter, image understanding with the Vision model, and integration with Google CSE and OpenWeatherMap API.**
+**Utopia is a Discord bot powered by Google Gemini, featuring slash commands, various personas, image understanding with the Vision model, and integration with Google CSE and OpenWeatherMap API.**

 ## Installation